Delayed Proof of Work

-Notary nodes write each notarization into the history of the Bitcoin blockchain as a permanent indicator of the history of the Komodo ecosystem.
-This allows any person to observe the notarization in Bitcoin and thereby verify data and transaction history anywhere in the Komodo ecosystem.
+Notary nodes write each notarization into the history of the Litecoin blockchain as a permanent indicator of the history of the Komodo ecosystem.
+This allows any person to observe the notarization in Litecoin and thereby verify data and transaction history anywhere in the Komodo ecosystem.

 The notary nodes work together in a decentralized and trustless manner to achieve each notarization.
 The frequency of notarizations varies between two to six notarizations per hour.

-With the notarizations recorded into the Bitcoin history, each confirmation on the Bitcoin network is also a confirmation of the history of the entire Komodo ecosystem.
+With the notarizations recorded into the Litecoin history, each confirmation on the Litecoin network is also a confirmation of the history of the entire Komodo ecosystem.

-The primary sacrifice that is made is the time between the creation of a transaction and the confirmation on the Bitcoin (BTC) network that confirms the most recent notarization.
+The primary sacrifice that is made is the time between the creation of a transaction and the confirmation on the Litecoin (LTC) network that confirms the most recent notarization.
 For this reason, we name our consensus mechanism, "delayed Proof of Work" (dPoW).